Tesla

 Hand-written editorial · last updated April 2026

-Who the Model S is for in 2026
+Who the used Model S is for in 2026

-The Model S occupies a unique niche: a luxury performance sedan that also happens to have the longest range of any Tesla you can buy.
-The typical buyer is upgrading from a BMW 5 Series, Mercedes E-Class, or Audi A6 — and they're usually on their second or third EV.
-At just under $100K to start, this isn't a "should I go electric?" purchase; it's a "which luxury EV fits me best?" decision.
+With production wound down in Q2 2026, the Model S is now a used-market proposition: a luxury performance sedan that still has the longest range of any Tesla ever sold.
+The typical buyer is cross-shopping a used BMW 5 Series, Mercedes E-Class, or Audi A6 — and is usually on their second or third EV.
+Because there's no new car to order, the decision is now about finding the right used example: a recent low-mileage car with battery and drive-unit warranty remaining, versus an older, cheaper one.
 The Model S makes sense for drivers who do long highway trips regularly and want to minimize charging stops, or for anyone who values Tesla's Supercharger network and the 0-60 performance that makes most sports cars look slow.

 Range leadership and the Plaid factor

-The 2026 Model S holds a 410-mile EPA-rated range on the Long Range — still the longest of any Tesla.
-The Plaid drops to 348–368 miles depending on wheel size, a 42–62 mile hit for the privilege of a tri-motor powertrain.
+Late Model S builds carried a 410-mile EPA-rated range on the Long Range — still the longest of any Tesla.
+The Plaid was rated 348–368 miles depending on wheel size, a 42–62 mile hit for the privilege of a tri-motor powertrain.
 Real-world highway range at 70 mph is closer to 340–360 miles for the Long Range and 300–320 for the Plaid.
 The Plaid's 1.99-second 0-60 time makes it one of the quickest production cars ever made, regardless of powertrain.
-For most buyers, the Long Range is the better daily driver; the Plaid is for people who want track-day bragging rights and are willing to pay $15,000 more for 1.1 seconds off the 0-60 time.
+On the used market the Long Range is the better daily driver for most buyers; the Plaid is for people who want track-day bragging rights — just note that older used examples will show some battery degradation, so verify rated range on the specific car before buying.

 The competition has arrived — does it matter?